Join us at Park Place Lodge in Fernie to learn about building to ENERGY STAR® for New Homes.

 This workshop is primarily aimed at builders and building officials.

 All builders will leave the workshop ready to get certified to build ENERGY STAR homes and prepared to offer clients options in building comfortable, durable, and healthier new homes.
+Attendees will also earn 3.5 CPD HPO credits (Group A).

 This workshop features presentations by Richard Kadulski and the East Kootenay Community Energy Manager, and a blower door demonstration by Ray Smith, Kootenay Energy Advisor.